 Our board-certified surgeons are skilled in all aspects of surgery, including minimally invasive surgery (arthroscopy, laparoscopy, thoracoscopy), soft tissue and oncologic surgery, orthopedic surgery, spinal stabilization surgery, and management of joint disease.
-We are proud to offer the stem cell therapy (LINK) and provide same day harvest and application of this tool.
 We also offer platelet rich plasma (PRP) therapy to treat joint injuries, tendon injuries, and large wounds.
 Our surgeons are on-call for emergency surgeries and work seamlessly with our ER and specialty departments and your primary care veterinarian to ensure a comprehensive approach to patient care.

 A veterinary surgeon is a veterinarian who has successfully completed additional training, including a minimum of a 1-year internship followed by a 3-year residency in a program that meets the guidelines established by the American College of Veterinary Surgeons (ACVS).
 Board-certification requires publication of a research project and completion of a rigorous examination.